ddeconde/dotfiles/bin/README.md

 ### VMware Fusion

-[VMware Fusion](http://www.vmware.com/products/fusion) is installed by Homebrew, and used to run instances of Linux or BSD to use as development environments and test installations.
+[VMware Fusion](http://www.vmware.com/products/fusion) is installed by Homebrew-cask, and used to run instances of Linux or BSD to use as development environments and test installations.

-1. Download install images for a desired virtual machine OS
+1. Download install images for a desired virtual machine OS.
+2. Open VMware Fusion.
-2. Use **Easy Install** to install VMware Tools in the new virtual machine.
+3. Use **Easy Install** to install VMware Tools in the new virtual machine.
-3. Save a snapshot.
+4. Save a snapshot.
-4. Load and run the appropriate bootstrap script on the virtual machine.
+5. Load and run the appropriate bootstrap script on the virtual machine.

 ### Vagrant